-As part of a one-year pilot program, Florida State University is providing dependent children of full-time faculty and staff employees an opportunity to obtain tuition assistance for an undergraduate education at FSU by way of a scholarship.
+In year two of the Tuition Scholarship Program for Dependents, Florida State University is providing dependent children of full-time faculty and staff with a scholarship opportunity to obtain tuition assistance for an undergraduate education at FSU.

-Full-time faculty and staff who have completed one year of continuous service by August 7, 2018, including faculty members on sabbaticals or on professional development or grants-in-aid leave, are qualifying University employees whose dependent(s) are eligible for the Tuition Scholarship Program for Dependents.
+Full-time faculty and staff who have completed one year of continuous service by August 8, 2019, including faculty members on sabbaticals or on professional development or grants-in-aid leave, are qualifying University employees whose dependent(s) are eligible for the Tuition Scholarship Program for Dependents.

-In order to be placed in the scholarship drawing, the following must be submitted to the Office of Human Resources no later than the close of business by the application deadline.
+In order to be placed in the scholarship drawing, the following must be submitted to the Office of Human Resources no later than the close of business by the application deadline:

-After recipients are selected, the Office of Student Business Services will process the scholarship and the total amount will be posted to the student's account by close of business on the fifth day of class.
+Once recipients are selected, the Office of Student Business Services will process the scholarship and the total amount will be posted to the student's account by close of business on the fifth day of class.

-Scholarship recipients will be awarded $630.42 per semester towards the cost of tuition for the 2018 Fall semester and the 2019 Spring semester pending the following:
+Scholarship recipients will be awarded $630.42 per semester towards the cost of tuition for the 2019 Fall semester and the 2020 Spring semester pending the following:

-The University will award scholarship recipients $630.42 per semester (the equivalent matriculation fee for six undergraduate credit hours) in both the fall and spring of the 2018-2019 academic year.
+The University will award scholarship recipients $630.42 per semester (the equivalent matriculation fee for six undergraduate credit hours) in both the fall and spring of the 2019-2020 academic year.
 However, scholarship recipients are responsible for all other fees, including those related to books, supplies, building, capital improvement, student financial aid, activity and service, athletic, health, transportation, etc.